clojure-interop/minecraft-forge/README.md

-# MinecraftForg Bindings for Clojure.
+# MinecraftForge Bindings for Clojure.

 These bindings are created to simplify interaction with java classes from clojure.
 For each java class was created a separate namespace.